How to Choose a Hybrid Bike? [Beginner’s Guide]

 Other Accessories to Buy

 The most important thing to buy is a bicycle helmet.
 Today’s helmets are comfortable, well-ventilated, and can also look cool.
 Don’t underestimate your safety (check these bicycle safety tips to learn more).
-Make sure to get a helmet before you sit on your bike.
+Make sure to get a helmet before you get on your bike.
 Check this selection of cool-looking helmets to get some inspiration.

 If you commute to and from work or a grocery store, you may need a bike bell to notify pedestrians and a set of bike lights to increase your visibility in the early morning or the evening.